-- 47. Location and Extent.
-13The proposed subproject is located in Savar Sadar Upazila of Savar District in the division of Dhaka, Bangladesh, and it is in between 23°44' and 24°02' north latitudes and in between 90°11' and 90°22' east longitudes.
+- 62. Location and Extent.
+The proposed subproject is located in Savar Sadar Upazila of Savar District in the division of Dhaka, Bangladesh, and it is in between 23°44' and 24°02' north latitudes and in between 90°11' and 90°22' east longitudes.
 It is bounded by Kaliakoir and Gazipur Sadar Upazilas on the north, Keraniganj upazila on the south, Mohammadpur, Adabar, Darus Salam, Shah Ali, Pallabi and Turag thanas on the east, Dhamrai and Singair upazilas on the west..
-Savar Upazila has an area of 280.13 sq. km of which the Savar Pourashava is 16.67 sq. km. - 48.
+Savar Upazila has an area of 280.13 sq. km of which the Savar Pourashava is 16.67 sq. km. - 63.
 Topography, Soil and Geology.
 The area The area is generally flat and poorly drained and its elevation is about 7 meters above mean sea level and the area is nearly slope from west to east.
 Soils are somewhat porous allowing for some seepage of surface water into the soil, but in general the area is subject to seasonal flooding.
-Buriganga and Dhaleswari are the two major drainage channels of the area, in which slowly draining streams will transport surface runoff to the river Buriganga and Dhaleswari. - 49.
+Buriganga and Dhaleswari are the two major drainage channels of the area, in which slowly draining streams will transport surface runoff to the river Buriganga and Dhaleswari. - 64.
 Climate.
 The temperature maximum (Tmax) at Savar Upazila ranges from 25.6° C (in January) to 34.4° C (in April), and temperature minimum (Tmin) ranges from 12.3° C (in January) to 26.2° C (in August).
 The monthly rainfall averages 369mm (in July) in monsoon and 6mm (in January & December) in winter.
 Total annual rainfall amounts to 1,972mm.
 The warmest months coincide with the rainy season (March-September), while winter (December-February) receives less rainfall.
-The only natural disaster risk for this subproject is flooding which has been considered in the design of the subproject.

-- 50. Air Quality and Noise Level.
+- 65. Air Quality and Noise Level.
 No information is available on local air quality and noise level of subproject area.
 Population density within the subproject area of the Upazila is high and there are many motor vehicles operating on the subproject roads and other roads within the upazila.
 It is expected that the subproject will not cause significant deterioration of air quality and noise level as well in the area.
 Close vegetation is observed in and around the project area.
 Prior to construction activities, subproject contractors will conduct air quality and noise level measurements as baseline.
 During construction, contractors will be required to conduct air quality and noise level measurements and ensure that the subproject does not cause deterioration of ambient air quality and impair noise level of surrounding environment.
-This is included in the environmental management plan hereof. - 51.
+This is included in the environmental management plan hereof. - 66.
 Surface Water.
 Bangshi and river Turag are the main two river channels of the area flowing from north to south, and their ultimate discharge points are river Dhaleswari and Buriganga.
 Further other small canals and streams flowing through the Upazila are directly connected either these two main rivers (Bangshi and Turag).
-It is to note that prior to commencement of the subproject work, contractor shall undertake the surface water quality test of the subproject area.
-Figure 17 below shows the river system flowing through the subprojects areas of the Upazila.
+It is note that prior to commencement of the subproject work, contractor shall undertake the surface water quality test of the subproject area.
+Figure 26 below shows the river system flowing through the subprojects areas of the Upazila.